Connect with your future workforce

 Is there an individual that can be contacted in the instance that an immediate response is required for an urgent matter?

-Is there an expectation that students need to respond to emails that come after hours?
+Is there an expectation that students need to respond to e-mail that comes after hours?

 How will time be logged to ensure accountability for your employee's work?